-It's all about balance.
-Making sure we have enough of the 'good stuff' will help us to manage and cope with the challenges we face.
-A little bit of stress can help us focus and perform well.
-As humans, we are designed to cope with one off stressful situations.
+Studying and preparing for assessments is all about balance.
+Making sure that you have enough of the 'good stuff' will help you to manage and cope with the challenges faced during the Senior Phase of secondary school.
+A little bit of stress/pressure/nerves/anxiety are all common feelings associated with assessments and can help you to focus and perform well.
+These feelings show that you care and want to try your best.
+As humans, we are designed to be resilient and will often find our own way to cope with one-off stressful situations.